 Miccio was named the newest Men's Head Lacrosse Coach for the Mercyhurst North East Saints on February 1st, 2016.
 The Saints made the decision to reinstate the lacrosse program, after losing it in 2013.
 "Mercyhurst North East is excited to bring back our lacrosse program to our campus”; says Athletic Director Brian Dewey.
 “The game is fast, fun to watch, and energetic.
 We are even more excited to have found someone like Coach Miccio to lead our program.
 He is young, smart, and full of passion.
 He is the perfect fit to not only bring in a class for next year, but to lead those young men.
 Eric knows what it takes to not only succeed at the junior college level, but to move on to a higher level with that success.
 He will be an excellent example for our future lacrosse players"

 “I would like to thank our Athletic Director Brian Dewey for affording my wife and I the opportunity to be part of the Mercyhurst North East community”; states Miccio.
 I would also like to thank Coach Martin, Coach Wilbur, and Coach Messere for their guidance and knowledge that I needed as a young person.
 I look forward to bringing an exciting brand of lacrosse while recruiting talented student-athletes to our program.
-We will be competing in the Spring of 2017 and our staff will work diligently to put a good product not only on the field but also in the classroom and the community"
+Our staff will work diligently to put a good product not only on the field but also in the classroom and the community"

 |2017||0||12||Did Not Qualify|